na-na-hi/renget/archive/utpgo.md

 The crowd was even thicker than the one in Diagon Alley, which made sense since they were most likely the same people.
 Circling the train, she looked for an empty looking cabin from the outside while waiting for most passengers to enter, so as to avoid them.
-Finding an opportunity, she quickly entered a cabin and walk towards the end, recognizing a few students on her way, including the green witch.
+Finding an opportunity, she quickly entered a cabin and walked towards the end, recognizing a few students on her way, including the green witch.
 "*Ah!
 Sorry!
 I'd let you sit with me but I spilled paint everywhere!*" said a girl with a beret; Margaret turned around: the seats were a mess, so was the girl's face.
 "*I'm Lottie!
 I love your hair!
 Is it natural?*" she added, smiling.
 Margaret nodded; she wasn't sure if the spilled paint was her telling her to sit somewhere else or not; she could just cast Scourgify.